jcs-elpa/cursor-preview/README.md

 # cursor-preview
 > Preivew cursor movement while executing interactive command.

+Preview commands that moves cursor around the buffer.

 ## Usage

 Enable this package by adding the following code snippet to your configuration.